 NES ELA: Strategies for Reading Informational Texts - Chapter Summary

-- Discover and deconstruct text format
+- Identify and analyze text structure

 1. What is Informational Text? - Definition, Characteristics & Examples

 This lesson will help you understand and identify all components of informational text.
 Learn more about informational text and see examples in this lesson.

 2. Informational Writing: Types & Samples

 In this lesson, we will define informational writing, examine the purpose of this type of writing and explore the features of different kinds of informational texts.

 3. How to Identify & Analyze Text Structure